-Executive Sales Training is important because it is very different from normal sales training.
-If you want your team to succeed at executive sales, you need to ensure that you arm them with the right techniques and information for the C-Suite.
+Executive Sales Training is important because it is very different from normal sales.
+If you want your team to succeed at executive sales, you need to ensure that you arm them with the right techniques and information.
+Here are the 3 main differences between them;

-1) You Aren’t 100% Selling to the Individual
+1) You Aren’t Selling to the Consumer

-3) Executive Sales are Still Relationship Based
+3) Executive Sales are Relationship Based

 The most important factor in Executive Sales Training is creating relationships with the customer.
 You will be going through multiple meetings and conversation with the executives.
 They need to not just know you by name but also trust you when they are deciding to buy from you.
 This means that in many of the meetings you will not pressure them or focus on selling them the item or service at all.